FDA Approves Lucentis for Diabetic Macular Edema

 4Nguyen QD, Shah SM, Khwaja AA, et al. Two-year outcomes of the Ranibizumab for Edema of the Macula in Diabetes (READ-2) Study.
 Ophthalmology 2010; 117: 2146–51.

 5National Eye Institute.
 Facts about Diabetic Retinopathy [resource on the internet [updated 2012 Jun; cited 2012 Jun 11].
 Available at: http://www.nei.nih.gov/health/diabetic/retinopathy.asp#1b.

 6Zhang X, Saaddine JB, Chou CF, et al. Prevalence of diabetic retinopathy in the United States, 2005–2008.
 JAMA 2010; 304:649–56.

 7Ali, F.A.
 A review of diabetic macular edema.
 Digital Journal of Ophthalmology, vol. 3, no. 6, 1997.
 Available at: http://www.djo.harvard.edu/site.php?url=/physicians/oa/387.

 Posted: August 2012

-- FDA Approves Lucentis (Ranibizumab Injection) for the Treatment of Macular Edema Following Retinal Vein Occlusion - June 23, 2010
+- FDA Approves Lucentis (ranibizumab) for the Treatment of Macular Edema Following Retinal Vein Occlusion - June 23, 2010

 - Genentech Submits Biologics License Application for FDA Review of Lucentis in Wet Age-Related Macular Degeneration - December 30, 2005